Japan’s Prime Minister Fumio Kishida says he will step down next month, won’t run for re-election | KRDO

 By Yumi Asada, Hanako Montgomery, Junko Ogura and Alex Stambaugh, CNN

-Tokyo (CNN) — Japanese Prime Minister Fumio Kishida will not run for a second term as leader of the long-ruling Liberal Democratic Party (LDP) next month following a series of political scandals that have fueled calls for him to resign.
+Tokyo (CNN) — Japanese Prime Minister Fumio Kishida has announced he will step down next month and will not run for a second term as leader of the long-ruling Liberal Democratic Party, following a series of political scandals that fueled calls for him to resign.

 In a press conference on Wednesday, Kishida said it is necessary to present the LDP as a “changed party.”